 Women have made great advances in education and the workplace, but still lag behind when it comes to pursuing careers in science and engineering.
+Thats where data science training in hyderabad comes into play.

 According to the U.S. Department of Labor, women make up almost half the workforce, but only 25% of mathematical and computer science jobs and 11% of engineering jobs.